influxdata/telegraf/plugins/inputs/zipkin/README.md

 This plugin implements the Zipkin http server to gather trace and timing data needed to troubleshoot latency problems in microservice architectures.

+*Please Note: This plugin is experimental; Its data schema may be subject to change based on its main usage cases and the evolution of the OpenTracing standard.*

 ## Configuration:
 ```toml